 Secret Sorcery shared a nice story on how the team created the worlds of Tethered with the help of ZBrush, Substance Painter and Unreal Engine 4.
-The game is all about brights colors and a hand-painted style, so what are the tricks behind the production.

 Here are two tips to get you excited: